 Why do I have only one Blackboard shell if I am teaching two different sections of students?

 A Blackboard shell is automatically created for every course at UMBC.
 However, only one shell is created per course per instructor.
-In other words, if you are teaching two classes of the same course (for example, one that meets at 8am and another that meets at 10:30am), then all students will be enrolled in the same Blackboard shell (both 8am students and 10:30am students).
+In other words, if you are teaching two classes of the same course (for example, one that meets at 8am and another that meets at 10:30am) or a combined/cross-listed course, then all students will be enrolled in the same Blackboard shell (both 8am students and 10:30am students).

 DoIT does it this way by default because often instructors are delivering the same content to both classes.
 Two separate shells would mean that an instructor would have to maintain two sites – essentially doubling the instructor’s workload.

-DoIT can separate them at your request.
+Instructors can request via RT that these sections be split into separate shells.
+To ensure your split request is processed before the first day of class, please submit your RT at least one week before the semester starts.
 However, if what you want to be able to do is to view the students who are in each class, grade the two classes separately and communicate with them separately, the better solution is to create Groups and Smart Views.

 Do I have to use Blackboard?